Towards an evidence informed approach to set priorities for research and allocate research funding

 One of the CogNovo projects included Agatha Haines project on 'Ideas Exchange: Design and the post bio-tech body'.
 Her work included a reflection on design and procedures in dentistry from the speculative design perspective.

-- Dr Mona Nasser, Associate Professor of Evidence Based Dentistry, Peninsula Dental School
+Professor Sally Hanks, Professor of Primary Care Dentistry, Peninsula Dental School

 Aerosols during dental procedures